Make an Emergency Donation

 Make sure your gift to Oxfam Canada goes directly to where it's most needed, without delay, with a secure online donation

-On Tuesday, August 4, more than 2,750 tonnes of ammonium nitrate held in a warehouse in Beirut’s port exploded, killing at least 180 people and making 300,000 people homeless.
+On Tuesday, August 4, more than 2,750 tonnes of ammonium nitrate held in a warehouse in Beirut’s port exploded, killing more than 200 people and making 300,000 people homeless.

 - Damage has been extensive to buildings, businesses, four key hospitals, people’s homes and apartments, and to essential public services and food storage facilities.

 - Protests have since broken out in Beirut demanding political reforms, which authorities have responded to with force.

 - Lebanon has been teetering on the edge of financial collapse, with mounting debt in addition to being hard hit by COVID-19.